+Car Seat Information

-Car Safety Seat Check-up Published by the American Association of Pediatricians (AAP)
+Published by the American Association of Pediatricians (AAP)

 Using a car safety seat correctly makes a big difference.
 Even the "safest" seat may not protect your child in a crash unless it is used correctly.
 Take a minute to check to be sure.